TobiDzN/Unity-Survival-Game/README.md

 ### Cooking Mechanic

 * Raw food can be cooked over time using the campfire
-* Introduced a timer-based system to convert items (raw to cooked)
+* Introduced a timer based system to convert items (raw to cooked)

 ### Audio & Feedback

 * Added 3D sound effects (footsteps, wolf howl, fire)
-* Used distance-based audio for better immersion
+* Used distance based audio for better immersion

 ---